scientist-softserv/softserv-training-workshops-2023/5-BULKRAX/index.md

 Looking at the CSV, you'll notice that the numerated headers are used.
 This is the default.
 A singular heading can be used if the mapping is updated to specifically require it.

 For the moment, we don't need to change any values on the CSV.
 We can simply import the zip that was just exported.
 Afterwards, we should see no duplicates.
+## Bonus Material

+creating a custom work_identifier (needing to add it to the work too) nested attributes